|Financial Model, Mining & Resources, Open Pit|

 One of the more unique features implemented was allowing the user to enter a % breakdown of what they expect their tonne makeup to look like by ore.
 For example, you can enter that 40% is expected to be gravel, 40% clay, and 20% rock salt.
 All of the different ore types have been priced out at a value per tonne and dynamically represent themselves in annual revenue based on your assumptions.
 Those values can then be updated as-needed.

 You will also see visuals to let you get a more clear picture of where the costs are coming from and how the cash flow balance changes over time based on the pro-forma cash flows.

 This is a great way to get a clear picture of the costs it takes to implement an open-pit mine and from there it will be useful to see what kind of revenue you need to get in order to turn a profit.
 All costs are dynamic and you can adjust them based on what you find in your specific scenario.

-Financing option is now available.
+The financing option is now available.
 This will let the user put a % of the total startup costs financed by a loan and see how that debt service effects the cash flows/returns/IRR.
-You can also set all the loan paramters.
+You can also set all the loan parameters.

 Notes and sources will be given on the full version only.

 I find the model useful in my analysis of copper mining project.
 The only issue am asking is out of ore extracted from the ground, we plan to sell only copper at the moment although the tested sample shows the existence of some gold, aluminum, and traces of other minerals, therefore the Mine&Ore sheet will not add up to 100%, will this affect my Proforma?!
 I look forward to your DCF model for a financial institution, if available!!

 In summary, the Open Pit mining model meets my expectations!!

 1 of 2 people found this review helpful.